INFORMSJoC/2024.0546/src/Comp/DaE/readme.md

   Kranton (2007) as an example. (in Section 5.4 of our paper) e, the effort vector; d > 0, cost for links.

-  Output: two N × N matrice M and D. A link ij is surely to be absent if Mij = 0 or Mji = 0.
+  Output: two N × N matrices M and D. A link ij is surely to be absent if Mij = 0 or Mji = 0.
 This link is sure to be established if Dij = 0 and Dji = 0.

 - `combine.m`: to summarize the results of `robust_link.m` and distinguish between the non-robust links and the robust ones.

-  Input: N, number of players; the matrice M and D derived from `robust_link.m`.
+  Input: N, number of players; the matrices M and D derived from `robust_link.m`.

   Output:  an N × N symmetric matrix ˜D. For link ij, ˜Dij = 0 if it is robustly absent or built and ˜Dij = 1 otherwise.
 The matrix ˜D is the